-One last note about deviled eggs!
-I know I will get crucified by some of my most favorite southern friends and family for this, but please STOP putting paprika in or on your deviled eggs.
-I know, I know that traditional southern deviled egg has that light dusting of red over the tops; however, it can ruin the flavor profile of the deviled egg itself.
+I know I will get crucified by some of my favorite southern friends and family for this, but please STOP putting paprika in or on your deviled eggs.
+I know that traditional southern deviled egg has that light dusting of red over the tops; however, it can ruin the flavor profile of the deviled egg itself.
 Paprika comes in various strengths and flavor complexities.
 However, the most commonly sold form is sweet paprika.
-The sweetness of that on top of the deviled egg can leave an almost bitter taste to some people, and no one wants a bitter deviled egg.
+The sweetness on top of the deviled egg can leave an almost bitter taste to some people, and no one wants a bitter deviled egg.

 If you want your deviled eggs to be as pretty as they taste, you will want to make sure they get boiled correctly to where the shells side off easily without the egg being stuck to it.

-Check the age of your eggs.
-This will sound weird, but the fresher the egg, the worse it is when hard-boiling.
-Most store eggs are okay (about two weeks old)/ If you happen to be using fresh farm eggs, you might want not to use them.
+This might sound weird, but the fresher the egg, the worse when hard-boiling.
+Most store eggs are okay (about two weeks old).
+If you happen to be using fresh farm eggs, you might not want to use them.

 How to Boil Eggs

 I know there are many methods to boiling eggs, including "magic instant pot methods."
 I prefer the good ole fashion pot on the stove.
 It's always worked and never steered me wrong.
 Except for the time I got completely distracted when our daughter hurt herself and left the eggs on the stove, and they cooked so long, I burned the pot.
 That's not normal, though.

 - Put about 6-8 eggs in a medium-sized pot.
 You want to make sure the eggs are sitting completely on the bottom and not overlapping.